 Nine hundred years of maritime trading history are preserved in the historic core of King’s Lynn.
 Fine houses, medieval churches and guildhalls, secret courtyards and hidden alleys remain to be discovered with the King’s Lynn Town Guides.

-All regular walks start at 2pm on:
+Most regular walks start at 2pm on: